 Our approach to modern slavery

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, including slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.

-The Club is committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery both within our business and through our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.
+The Club is committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery both within our business and through our supply chains, consistent with our obligations under the Modern Slavery Act 2015.

 The Club has the right to terminate the relationship with an individual or organisation if they breach any of the conditions of this clause in their Agreement.

-Our Policies and Procedures
+Our policies and procedures

-Tottenham Hotspur’s Anti-Slavery and Human Trafficking Policy applies to all persons working for the Club or on our behalf in any capacity; including employees at all levels, directors, officers, agency workers, casual workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third party representatives and business partners.
+The Club’s Anti-Slavery and Human Trafficking Policy applies to all persons working for the Club or on our behalf in any capacity; including employees at all levels, directors, officers, agency workers, casual workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third party representatives and business partners.

 Our commitment and approach is directed and backed by the Board of Directors of the Club.

-Operations and Finance Director
+Group Operations and Finance Director